Introduction To Our Review Process

 To this end, we break down and analyze all the key elements that make or break a good VPN service.
-We also examine unique features and other aspects of a VPN that set it apart from its competitors, and try to assess whether these features do indeed add genuine value to a service's proposition.
+We also examine unique features and other aspects of a VPN that set it apart from its competitors and try to assess whether these features do indeed add genuine value to a service's proposition.

-Of course, with so many factors to consider, each reviewer’s final assessment is necessarily a subjective judgement call.
+Of course, with so many factors to consider, each reviewer’s final assessment is necessarily a subjective judgment call.
 The beauty of having such comprehensive reviews, however, is that all aspects of a service are described in detail.

 This means that you, our readers, should have all the information necessary to draw your own conclusions about any VPN we have reviewed.

 This article is intended to provide a detailed and transparent overview of our review process.
 We hope it provides readers with an insight into how we judge the quality of VPNs and can provide a template for how to assess VPN services for yourself.

 Note that our review process has been improved and refined over time and that some older reviews from writers who are no longer with us may not live up to our current standards.
 We aim to phase out these legacy reviews over the coming months.

 Following a quick summary list of the VPNs highlights, we introduce the VPN.
 Ideally, this quickly explains a VPN’s background and history.
 With newer and lesser-known VPNs, this may be a simple recap of the review’s conclusions.

 VPN’s Pricing and Plans

 Always a good place to start!
 We generally highlight the price per month if paid monthly, and the price per month if paid annually.
 Please Note that it is the second price, the annual price paid monthly, that we use across our website to compare services like for like.